-Discover the four cheeses, basil and hint of nutmeg in these tasty vegetarian Stuffed Cheese Spinach Pasta Shells, smothered in Marinara sauce.
-Mmmm.
+You’ll love the four cheeses, basil and hint of nutmeg in these delicious vegetarian stuffed pasta shells with spinach, smothered in Marinara sauce.

 I ended up blending recipes from Food and Wine, Serious Eats, Eating Well and Fork Knife Spoon based on my own tastes and any tips the authors had to share.
 I served it recently to the vegetarians at a family dinner party.
 Very well received – phew.